OUR POLICIES

 Human Trafficking - the movement of people by force, threat, deception or exploitation into a through a country.

 We are committed to making meaningful and long-term improvements to workers’ employment and workplace conditions including but not limited to the prevention of forced, bonded and trafficked labour.
 We do this through our policies and governance, which are supported by a committed organisation and our leadership.
+We also recognise that the hospitality industry can be at a higher risk of exposure to modern slavery for the following reasons:

 • Higher level of staff from overseas